pandas-dev/pandas/doc/source/io.rst

    print(data)
    pd.read_csv(StringIO(data), skipinitialspace=True)

-The parsers make every attempt to "do the right thing" and not be very fragile.
+The parsers make every attempt to "do the right thing" and not be fragile.
 Type inference is a pretty big deal.
-So if a column can be coerced to integer dtype without altering the contents, it will do so.
+If a column can be coerced to integer dtype without altering the contents, the parser will do so.
 Any non-numeric columns will come through as object dtype as with the rest of pandas objects.

 .. _io.quoting: